Introduction

 Chartism was a working-class movement whose aim was to reform Parliament to permit working men to be represented in Parliament.

-As a consequence of this movement there were riots in 1839, 1842 and 1848 that were instigated by Parliament's rejection of three Chartist petitions.
+This movement, which was active over the period 1838 to 1857, was at its strongest in 1839, 1842 and 1848 when there were riots instigated by Parliament's rejection of three Chartist petitions.

-The riots of 1842 were mainly in the industrial areas of the North West, the Midlands and South Wales, the latter being known as the Rebecca Riots.
+The riots of 1842 were mainly in the industrial areas of the North West, the Midlands and South Wales and they became known as the first General Strike, also known as the Plug Riots [1].

-to bring factories to a standstill.
-Manchester and industrial towns to its southeast was a specific centre of attention with strikes,
+Manchester and industrial towns to its south east was a specific centre of attention with strikes,

-meetings and processions in Ashton-under-Lyne, Dukinfield, Glossop, Hyde, Manchester, Mottram, Stalybridge and Stockport.
+meetings and processions in Hyde, Ashton-under-Lyne, Dukinfield, Glossop, Manchester, Mottram, Stalybridge and Stockport.
+Above all, Hyde played an especially important part in the area for the reform of Parliament.

 There were instances of railways being disrupted but the Peak Forest Canal was singled out for special attention, as it was considered to be an important industrial route.